No Doc Business Loans: The Essential Guide

 How do No Doc Business Loans work?

-The “no doc” in no documentation business loans typically refers to financial statements like profit & loss statements, balance sheets, etc. It can also refer to supporting documentation like your business plan, financial projections, and tax returns.
+The “no doc” in no-documentation business loans typically refers to financial statements like profit and loss statements, balance sheets, etc. It can also refer to supporting documentation like your business plan, financial projections, and tax returns.
+Alternative lenders typically require less documentation than traditional banks.

+Many online lenders require minimal paperwork to apply for a no-doc business loan.
 In most cases, you’ll still have to provide proof of identification, like a driver’s license or other government-issued ID.
-You might still have to provide limited documentation like merchant statements or three months of business bank statements.
+You might still have to provide limited documentation, like merchant statements or three months of business bank statements.
+Many lenders that offer no-doc loans require a personal guarantee, creating personal liability for the borrower.

 • True No Doc Loans: These are business loans where you have to fill out the application and let the lender review your credit eligibility.
 A true no-doc loan is less common.

-• State Income Loans: Lenders will ask for documents stating your income but don’t require supporting documentation to verify it.
+• Stated Income Loans: Lenders will ask for documents stating your income, but don’t require supporting documentation to verify it.

 Several types of small business loans require little to no documentation.
 Here are the available no-doc business loans.